BPINN-EM-Post: Bayesian Physics-Informed Neural Network based Stochastic Electromigration Damage Analysis in the Post-void Phase: Introduction

-\item Our numerical results show that {\it BPINN-EM-Post} achieves a computational speedup of over $240 \times$ compared to Monte Carlo simulations using FEM-based COMSOL, and more than $65 \times$ compared to Monte Carlo simulations using the FDM-based EMSpice method.
+\item Numerical results show that our proposed {\it \textbf{BPINN-EM-Post}} achieves a computational speedup of over $240\times$ compared to Monte Carlo simulations using FEM-based COMSOL, and more than $67 \times$ acceleration compared to Monte Carlo simulations using the FDM-based EMSpice method, with only negligible (less than $\sim 1\%$) error rate.

 \end{itemize}